Gauge Symmetries, Contact Reduction, and Singular Field Theories: Contact Reduction of Singular Field Theories

 for some function $f$.
 The Euler-Lagrange equation for $\rho$ then implies that $f$ may be written as

 which, when compared to (\ref{Eq:LandLH}), and recalling that $\partial_{\mu}s^{\mu}=L^H$, suggests we should identify

-All steps outlined above are applicable to regular systems; the novelty that arises in the singular case, is that the $d$-form $\Theta_{L^H}$ calculated from the symmetry-reduced function $L^H$ is not guaranteed to be pre-multicontact.
-Consequently, we must compute the characteristic and Reeb distributions, after making the `naïve' contact reduction; if these do not satisfy the conditions given in section (\ref{Sec:PremulticontactSystems}), the symmetry reduction procedure fails.
-Of course, we shall only consider those physically interesting cases, in which the reduced space does inherit a pre-multicontact structure; nevertheless, it is a non-trivial condition that must be verified.\\
+We must now take into account that $L$ was a singular Lagrangian.
+As such, the $d$-form $\Theta_{L^H}$ calculated from the symmetry-reduced function $L^H$ is not guaranteed to be pre-multicontact.
+Consequently, after making the `naïve' contact reduction, we must as an additional non-trivial step compute the characteristic and Reeb distributions.
+If these do not satisfy the conditions given in section (\ref{Sec:PremulticontactSystems}), the symmetry reduction procedure fails.
+For most physically interesting cases, this will not occur; however, the conditions must nevertheless be verified.\\